Inclusion in soccer: One 'Goal of the Month' award is not enough | DW | 16.12.2021

 That's how Peer Brocke, spokesman for the inclusion promoting German organization Lebenshilfe (Life Help), remembers it.
 In that respect, soccer has long made attempts to prevent the exclusion of people with disabilities from public life.

-The three award winners - in addition to the DFB, Afghan international Khalida Popal and Manchester United's Juan Mata - have all "demonstrated outstanding leadership qualities in creating a more open, diverse and accessible game, providing a powerful example to follow during the 2020/21 season and beyond," a UEFA statement said.
+UEFA's three award winners — the DFB, Afghan international player Khalida Popal and Manchester United's Juan Mata — have all "demonstrated outstanding leadership qualities in creating a more open, diverse and accessible game, providing a powerful example to follow during the 2020/21 season and beyond," a UEFA statement said.

 In principle, such announcements are also positive for Lebenshilfe.
 After all, they bring awareness of the need for inclusion to the public.

-There is still a lot to be done, however, according to the organization.
+There is still a lot to be done, however, according to UEFA.
 This is also and especially true for sports clubs in Germany.
-According to its spokesperson, Lebenshilfe is urging that more inclusive offerings be created at the local level.
+According to its spokesperson, Lebenshilfe is urging more inclusive offers be created at the local level.

-"We would also like the initiative to come not only from the Lebenshilfe groups," says Brocke, who believes football clubs could be even more proactive.
-After all, there are many employees in workplaces where inclusion is practiced "who can really play football."
+"We would like the initiative to come from others, not only from Lebenshilfe groups," says Brocke, who believes soccer clubs could be even more proactive.
+After all, he says, there are lots of employees in inclusive workplaces "who can really play football."

 And the professionals?
-The 2015 season stands out, when Bayern Munich was honored by Lebenshilfe with its Bobby Media Award - named after the actor with down's syndrome Bobby Bredelow.
+Here, the 2015 season stands out, when Bayern Munich was honored by Lebenshilfe with its Bobby Media Award — named after Bobby Bredelow, an actor with down's syndrome .

-At the event, the then 16-year-old Michael Freudlsperger, scored against Bayern's back up goalkeeper Tom Starke.
+At the event, then 16-year-old Michael Freudlsperger scored against Bayern's back up goalkeeper Tom Starke.
 It was later voted as the 'Goal of the Month' by the viewers of the ARD Sportschau.

 Michael Freudlsperger personally received his 'Goal of the Month' award from former Bayern and Germany captain Philipp Lahm

-"Football promotes cohesion in our society.
-But this inclusive force cannot be taken for granted; it has to be renewed again and again," explained DFB interim president Rainer Koch.
+"Soccer promotes social cohesion.
+But that kind of inclusive force cannot be taken for granted; it has to be renewed again and again," explained interim DFB President Rainer Koch.

-The UEFA Award should provide added motivation to keep renewing the concept, not only by involving refugees in sports or providing unisex toilets at international matches, but by offering inclusive sports without pressure to perform.
-For the concerns that may persist at club level, solutions can be found together with the help of organizations such as Lebenshilfe.
+The UEFA award should provide added motivation to keep renewing the concept, not only by involving refugees in sports or providing unisex toilets at international matches, but also by offering inclusive sports without the pressure to perform.
+As for concerns that may persist at the club level, solutions can be found together with the help of organizations such as Lebenshilfe.

 This article was translated from German